Skip to Main Content

 51.1508

-Lehman College of the City University of New York offers a full-time, cohort-based, 60-credit, Master’s degree program in Clinical Mental Health Counseling.
-Students will attend the program full-time, year-round for two years and upon completion, they will be eligible to pursue New York State licensure in Clinical Mental Health Counseling.
+Lehman College of the City University of New York offers a full-time, cohort-based, 60-credit, Master’s degree program in Counselor Education: Clinical Mental Health Counseling.
+Students will attend the program full-time, year-round for two years and upon completion, they will be eligible to pursue New York State licensure in Counselor Education: Clinical Mental Health Counseling.
+Graduates are eligible for a limited permit in New York State.
 The program is intended to prepare students to work in varied environments such as private practice, substance misuse counseling, not-for-profits, community-based organizations, business, government agencies, and healthcare.
 It will provide opportunities for high-quality, accessible, and affordable graduate education in mental health counseling for residents in the Bronx and surrounding areas.

 The program provides a unique experience for the adult learner.
-Using a project-based learning framework, students will acquire the knowledge and skills essential for navigating the complexity of issues and systems impacting the emotional well-being of individuals, families, and communities.
-Students will choose an area of specialization and develop skills for promoting advocacy, leadership, and equity for social justice through a series of projects in specific courses.
-The program’s multimodal pedagogical approach includes synchronous, asynchronous, and in-person instruction where students engage in varied experiences such as self-directed, experiential learning activities and clinical intensives.
+Using a project-based learning framework, candidates will acquire the knowledge and skills essential for navigating the complexity of issues and systems impacting the emotional well-being of individuals, families, and communities.
+Candidates will choose an area of specialization and develop skills for promoting advocacy, leadership, and equity for social justice through a series of projects in specific courses.
+The program’s multimodal pedagogical approach includes synchronous, asynchronous, and in-person instruction where candidates engage in varied experiences such as self-directed, experiential learning activities and clinical intensives.

 Requirements